Milky Way Globular Clusters: Nurseries for Dynamically-Formed Binary Black Holes: Results

-Figure~\ref{fig:BHB_MergerRateDensity} illustrates the merger rate density of detectable dynamically-formed BBHs as a function of redshift.
+Figure~\ref{fig:BHB_MergerRateDensity} illustrates the merger rate density of detectable dynamically formed BBHs as a function of redshift.
 These systems are categorized by the mass of primary BHs: lighter BBHs (M$_1\leq100$ M$_\odot$) are shown in red solid lines, while systems with $100$ M$_\odot <$ M$_1\leq1000$ M$_\odot$ and M$_1>1000$ M$_\odot$ are displayed in green and violet solid lines, respectively.
-The left panel presents results obtained using \textsc{RAPSTER}, while the right panel shows predictions from \textsc{FASTCLUSTER}. \\ The two CPS codes predict a slightly different number of detectable merging BBHs, as already shown in Fig.~\ref{fig:M1M2Plot} and Table \ref{Tab:Statistics_BHBs}.
-Specifically, \textsc{RAPSTER} yields a lower merger rate estimate, characterized by a prominent peak at redshift of \textit{z} $\sim0.5$ followed by an exponential decline towards \textit{z} = 0.
-In contrast, the \textsc{FASTCLUSTER} merger distribution peaks at \textit{z} = 1, with a value slightly higher than the \textsc{RAPSTER} peak.
-Declines in both plots are attributed to the gradual decrease in the formation rate of GCs over time.\\
+The left panel presents results obtained using \texttt{RAPSTER}, while the right panel shows predictions from \texttt{FASTCLUSTER}. \\